Sunshine with cooler temperatures will rule for the next few days

 We're looking dry for a while.
 The next week or so will feature sunshine with temperatures a bit on the cooler side for late August.

-Highs will be in the 70s to near 80 for Thursday through next Tuesday, and it all comes along with low humidity.
+Highs will be in the 70s to near 80 all the way through next Tuesday, and it all comes along with low humidity.
 Comfortable afternoons and cool nights will be the theme as we wrap up the week and head into the weekend.
 Enjoy!

 Forecast Details: